telerik/teststudio-docs/docs/advanced-topics/build-server/microsoft-hosted-agent-testing.md

 > __Note__
 > <br>
 > <br>
-> Microsoft-hosted agent VMs use no UI, or desktop, or GUI session at all.
-Therefore it can be used only for headless browser testing supported from Test Studio for the Chrome browser.
+> Microsoft-hosted agent VMs use no GUI session or UI.
+Therefore it can be __used only for headless browser testing__ supported from Test Studio for the Chrome browser.

 ## Setup Azure Pipeline to Execute Headless Tests on Microsoft-hosted Agent

-Running Test Studio tests requires installation of the <a href="/test-studio-editions#test-studio-run-time-add-on" target="_blank">Test Studio Run-time package</a>.
-It is a separate product package dedicated for test execution only.
-One license is distributed with the Test Studio Ultimate bundle, or it can be separately <a href="https://www.telerik.com/purchase/teststudio" target="_blank">purchased</a>.
+Running Test Studio tests requires installation of the <a href="/test-studio-editions#test-studio-run-time-add-on" target="_blank">Test Studio Run-time edition</a> - this is a __separate product package dedicated for test execution__ only.
+One license for the Run-time edition is distributed with the Test Studio Ultimate bundle and, alternatively, it can be <a href="https://www.telerik.com/purchase/teststudio" target="_blank">purchased</a> separately.

-Once you have an active Test Studio Run-time license, you can download its *.msi installer from your <a href="https://www.telerik.com/account/product-download?product=TESTSTUDIORUNTIME" target="_blank">Telerik account here</a> and add it in the Azure Pipeline as an _Artifact_ related to the Azure project.
+Once you have an active Test Studio Run-time license, you can __download its *.msi installer__ from your <a href="https://www.telerik.com/account/product-download?product=TESTSTUDIORUNTIME" target="_blank">Telerik account here</a> and add it in the Azure Pipeline as an _Artifact_ related to the Azure project.
 That way it will be available for deployment on the Microsoft-hosted agent, when this is created.

 ### Add Run-time Installer as Artifact

 Open the __Artifacts__ view in the Azure platform and choose the feed in which you want to add the Test Studio Run-time installer.
 Then select the __Connect to feed__ option to add an artifact in the feed.
-If you need further information about _Feeds in Azure DevOps_, you can visit the <a href="https://docs.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops" target="_blank">Microsoft docs page on the topic here</a>.
+If you need further information about _Feeds in Azure DevOps_, you can visit the <a href="https://docs.microsoft.com/en-us/azure/devops/artifacts/concepts/feeds?view=azure-devops" target="_blank">Microsoft docs page on the topic</a>.

 ![Artifacts and Feed in Azure](/img/advanced-topics/build-server/mha-testing/fig1.png)

-From the list of artifacts you can add, choose the __Universal Packages__ option.
+Choose the __Universal Packages__ option from the list of artifacts.
 The instructions how to publish a package are listed on the right side of the list.
-It is necessary to use the Azure CLI to login and publish the installer file and there are examples listed, which need to be adjusted for your project specifics.
-If you need further information about _Publishing Universal Packages_, you can visit the <a href="https://docs.microsoft.com/en-us/azure/devops/artifacts/quickstarts/universal-packages?view=azure-devops" target="_blank">Microsoft docs page on the topic here</a>.
+It is necessary to use the Azure CLI to login and publish the installer file - you can find example commands, which need to be adjusted for your project specifics.
+If you need further information about _Publishing Universal Packages_, you can visit the <a href="https://docs.microsoft.com/en-us/azure/devops/artifacts/quickstarts/universal-packages?view=azure-devops" target="_blank">Microsoft docs page on the topic</a>.

 ![Publish Universal package in Azure feed](/img/advanced-topics/build-server/mha-testing/fig2.png)

-After the package is successfully uploaded, it is listed as an artifact and can be used in the Azure pipelines for that project.
+After the package is successfully uploaded, it is __listed as an artifact__ and can be used in the Azure pipelines for that project.

 ![Artifacts in Azure feed](/img/advanced-topics/build-server/mha-testing/fig3.png)